Julian Assange not a ‘hero,’ Obama DHS chief Jeh Johnson says

 CLICK HERE TO GET THE FOX NEWS APP

-Johnson also weighed in on the escalating crisis on the southern border, and said that “by any measure” it was a crisis that risked overwhelming border patrol and the humanitarian effort on the border.
+Johnson also weighed in on the escalating crisis on the southern border, and said that “by any measure” it was a crisis that risked overwhelming Border Patrol and the humanitarian effort on the border.

 “I think we have to get away from Democrat versus Republican and crisis versus no crisis,” he said.
 “This is a crisis by any measure.”